openaustralia/all_alaveteli_requests/README.md

 To download the zipped version of the request we need to be logged in.
 I think this is the case to limit load on the server due to spiders, etc..
 So we need login details so we can do this automatically for every request.

+Make sure however that you don't user a superuser account to do this.
+Otherwise it will be able to see (and download) requests that are hidden.
+This could be very bad.